Shri Naimishnath Vishnu Temple: Religious significance

 Chakra Kund (chakra teerth) is located at a distance of 600 meters from Vishnu Temple.

 This place has also been visited by Shankaracharya and the famous poet, Surdas resided here.
 Maharishi Suta, the author of 18 puranas is believed to have lived here and presented his sayings to the sages.
 The forest is considered to be under the divine guardianship of Lord Vishnu, and therefore, the puja (ritual worship) offered to him is regarded as an act of reverence toward the sacred grove itself.

 The temple is counted as one of the eight temples of Vishnu that self-manifested and is classified as Swayamvyakta Kshetra.
 (Seven other temples in the line are Srirangam Ranganathaswamy temple, Bhu Varaha Swamy temple, Tirumala Venkateshvara Temple, and Vanamamalai Perumal Temple in South India and Saligrama (Muktinath Temple), Pushkar(Varah temple) and Badrinath Temple in North India).
 Naimishnath Vishnu temple is revered in Naalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Thirumangai Alvar in ten hymns.
 The temple is classified as a Divya Desam, the 108 Vishnu temples that are revered in the Vaishnava canon.
 It is one of the 5 major Vaishnavite temple located in the state of uttar pradesh along with Ram Janmabhoomi Temple (Ayodhya),Krishna Janmbhoomi Temple (Mathura),Kamtanath Temple (Chitrakoot) and Beni Madhav Temple (Prayagraj).

 Every new moon day, a large number of people purify themselves with a dip in the holy well.
 If the new moon falls on a Monday, it is believed that a holy bath in the well and offering to the nearby deity Lalita will wash away all the sins committed in their lifetime.

-Naimisharanya’s Chakra Tirtha is a remarkably unique hydrological feature where water emerges from an underground source and flows in a circular motion.
+Naimisharanya’s Chakra Tirtha is a unique feature where water emerges from an underground source and flows in a circular motion.
 It is revered as the spot where Lord Vishnu’s Sudarshana Chakra touched the earth.